A. Kanyakumari

-Padmashri Avasarala Kanyakumari is one of the leading violinists from South India who specializes in Carnatic music.
-She is the first woman violinist to receive the Sangeetha Kalanidhi award.
-Kanyakumari's violin playing is admired for many qualities but most pronouncedly for its exceptional quality of vocalism, innovation and fearlessness.
+Avasarala Kanyakumari is a violinist from South India who specializes in Carnatic music.
+She is the first woman violinist to receive the Sangita Kalanidhi award.
+Critics have noted aspects of her violin playing such as vocal-style phrasing and experimentation.

 Career

 Kanyakumari is a native of Vizianagaram, Andhra Pradesh and has lived in Chennai for more than five decades.
 Her parents, Avasarala Ramarathnam and Smt.
 Jayalakshmi encouraged her to pursue music.
-She is a disciple of 3 great legendary gurus: Ivaturi Vijeswara Rao, M. Chandrasekaran and M. L. Vasanthakumari.
-She is renowned for her 'vocalising the violin' (gayaki style).
-She was mentioned in the congressional record of the US on August 6, 2021, for her selfless services teaching Carnatic Violin lessons free of cost to everyone as a way of paying it forward and honouring the contributions made by her teachers to developing her talents.
+She studied under Ivaturi Vijeswara Rao, M. Chandrasekaran and M. L. Vasanthakumari.
+Her playing incorporates a vocal-based approach known as the gayaki style.
+She was mentioned in the congressional record of the US on August 6, 2021, for offering free Carnatic violin instruction and acknowledging the influence of her teachers.
 She also often performs at SPIC MACAY Concerts throughout India.
 She has trained over 150 students and emphasises that students master the lyrics or sahityam too.

 She is the first female violinist to create ragas.
-Many of her beautiful renditions of classical Carnatic ragas and her own compositions can be found throughout Spotify and YouTube.
-She also has a website with videos teaching how to play violin in the Carnatic style for students to learn.
+Recordings of her performances and compositions are available on platforms such as Spotify and YouTube.
+She maintains a website featuring instructional videos on Carnatic violin technique.

 Awards and honours

-A Kanyakumari was awarded the Sangeetha Kalanidhi award of the Madras Music Academy for the year 2016.
+A. Kanyakumari was awarded the Sangeetha Kalanidhi award of the Madras Music Academy for the year 2016.
 She is the first female violinist to get the award.
+She has been the recipient of the following awards: